mmilkova/human-values-classification/README.md

 # Human Values Classification in Russian Social Media

-This repository contains Python scripts and models accompanying the study:
-**"Structure of Basic Human Values in Russian Social Media"**.
+This repository contains the main code and analysis components used in the study **"Structure of Basic Human Values in Russian Social Media"**.

 ---